abanand132/youtubo/README.md

 - User can download a single video or an entire playlist according to their needs.
 - Multiple Resolutions (360p, 720p etc.) of videos available.
 - You can also download just audio (mp3) of a video.
+- English Subtitles (if available) then can be downloaded alongside with the video
 - Application comes with light mode & dark mode.
 - Progress bar to show the status of video/audio downloading.
 - Notify when download completed